Dina Wadia

-Dina Wadia (15 August 1919 – 2 November 2017) was the only daughter of Muhammad Ali Jinnah, the founder of Pakistan, and his second wife, Rattanbai Petit.
+Dina Wadia (15 August 1919 – 2 November 2017) was a British-born Indian-American who was the only daughter of Muhammad Ali Jinnah, the founder of Pakistan, and his second wife, Rattanbai Petit.
 Born in London, she grew up in an influential and politically active family.
 Her paternal family was of Gujarati heritage, while her maternal family was Parsi.

 Wadia's early years were shaped by personal loss, including the death of her mother when she was young, after which she was raised by her aunt, Fatima Jinnah.
 She received her education in both India and England.
 Despite her father's significant role in the creation of Pakistan, Wadia maintained a relatively private life and chose to live in Bombay following the partition of India after which she acquired Indian citizenship.
 She had also spent time in London before settling in New York City later in life.
 She married Neville Wadia, a Bombay-based businessman, in 1938 and had two children: Nusli Wadia and Diana Wadia.

 On 2 November 2017, she died at the age of 98 from pneumonia in her New York City home.